Peralta Parent-Teacher Group History

 Who are the long-term staff at Peralta?

-Many staff members have been at Peralta more than a decade, and a few have been here for 20 years.
-Helen Keels, director of the after school program, initially worked for the YMCA after-school program at Peralta, and then joined the staff in 1996; Yvonne Myers started working in the Kindergarten class in 1995; Paul Andrews, our custodian, started at Peralta in 1989; Sonia Kreit, our librarian and support teacher, started as a parent in 1985 and has worked on the staff since 1989; teachers Anne Larsen and Elizabeth Bandy started at Peralta in 1989 and Marie Stewart started in 1994; Rosette Costello, our principal, also started as a teacher at Peralta in 1994.
+Many staff members stayed at Peralta for more than a decade, and a few have been here for 20 years: Sonia Kreit, our librarian and support teacher, started as a parent in 1985 and has worked on the staff since 1989; teachers Anne Larsen and Elizabeth Bandy started at Peralta in 1989; Pam Lucker has taught at Peralta since the 1990s.

 Since the late 1990′s, Peralta has been lucky to have artists in the classrooms, funded by state and city grants as well as school fundraising.
 Jamie Morgan, Peralta Muralist, started as a parent and then in 1996 began working with students to create the beautiful school murals.
 Ellen Oppenheimer also started as a parent and has been our Artist-in-Residence since 1998.
 Ellen’s work with students adorns the community and reaches as far as the quilt hanging in the US Embassy in Moscow!